ervinp2002/ervinp2002/README.md

-- 👋  Hi, I’m Ervin Pangilinan, a computer science student at Mercer University!
+- 👋  Hi, I’m Ervin Pangilinan, a senior computer science student at Mercer University!
   -  I'm currently interning at Georgia Tech Research Institute!
-- 👀  I’m interested in algorithms!
+- 👀  I’m interested in algorithms and high-performance computing
-- 🌱  I will be taking classes in Numerical Methods and Software Engineering!
+- 🌱  I am classes in Numerical Methods and Software Engineering!
   -  3rd Place at 2022 ICPC Augusta Southeast Regional
   -  10th Place at 2022 CCSC Southeastern Programming Competition
-- 💻  I'm looking to pursue a Master's degree in Computer Science!
+- 💻  I'm looking to pursue a graduate program in Computer Science!
 - 📫  You can reach me at eepang1@gmail.com

 <!---